 The whole multisexual umbrella faces comments that suggest they are greedy, or that they have or want to have loads of sex.
 Which – no surprises here – is an incorrect assumption.
 With the exception of asexuality, which can be experienced as individuals having little-to-no-sexual attraction to others, a person’s sexuality (to whom they are attracted) does not influence or reflect their need or desire for the volume of sexual encounters they have.
 Libido is very separate from sexuality, and can fluctuate as a result of all kinds of environmental factors, from hormones to hunger levels.

-Conflating attraction to many genders, or multiple genders, with a heightened sexual turnover is outdated and incorrect.
+Conflating attraction to many genders with a heightened sexual turnover is outdated and incorrect.

-How do we increase the understanding of Polysexuality and Polysexual People?
+How do we increase the understanding of Polysexuality?

 Firstly you can share articles like this one, as well as others exploring the world of sexuality and gender on the Killing Kittens Blog.
 The best way to learn is to absorb multiple perspectives and experiences – people are the best library when it comes to life!